benn3331013/Cachelife/README.md

 Then, you can simply run one of the following :
 ```
 make Cachelife
+make Cachelife_display
 make Cachelife_slow
-make Cachelife_no_display
 ```

 To execute, you can simply type :
 ```
-./Cachelife -l <number of iterations> -f <file containing the initial position>
+./Cachelife -l <number of iterations> -f <file containing the initial position> -e <name of the export file for the final disposition>
 ```
+Please be extremely careful with the '-e' option
 (you can get a list of available commands with --help or -h).